ceymard/i3nth/README.md

 - `nop i3nth rename-group [newname]` : rename the currently active group to `newname`.
 If no name is provided, `rofi` is brought up as an input prompt

+When changing "groups", i3nth takes all the currently active workspaces and renames them to include the previous group name.
+It also scans all the workspaces that exist and renames those that match the new current group to their old name and displays them back if they existed.

+If there was no workspace associated to the new group on a given screen, then i3nth will try to switch to a new workspace with the same name as the one that was there before, this displaying a new empty workspace.

+For now, there is no way to send a window to another workspace to another group, although this will probably added in the future.

 # Installation

 At this time there are no pre-built binaries available.
 This could change if there is demand for it.